chrishumboldt/Webplate/README.md

 # Rocket Framework
-Rocket is an configuration based front-end framework that lets you stay focused on building your site or app all the while remaining really easy to use.
+Rocket is an configuration based front-end framework that lets you stay focused on building.

 * [Getting Started](#getting-started)
    * [Load Project Files](#load-project-files)